s-case/s-case.github.io/wsqr.md

 The WSQR RESTful Service is provided as an API and integrated directly into the YouREST platform.
 The YouREST platform via the WSQR API provides S-CASE Service Providers with the ability to add seamlessly their web services with non-functional annotations.
 Moreover, the platform provides S-CASE developers, which need to discover a specific service and integrate it to their workflow, the ability to navigate among equivalent services and then find the services that best fit the functional and non-functional developers’ needs.
 The S-CASE YouREST GUI supports the WSQR annotation process of a service with its non-functional characteristics.
 Via that GUI, developers can:
-(1) Add a new WS into the YouREST platform annotated with the WSQR framework, and then select between internal or external measures
+(1) Add a new WS into the YouREST platform annotated with the WSQR framework, and then select between internal or external measures to be added.

 <br>